scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 Given an original data set :math:`S`, prototype generation algorithms will generate a new set :math:`S'` where :math:`|S'| < |S|` and :math:`S' \not\subset S`.
-In other words, prototype generation technique will reduce the number of samples in the targeted classes but the remaining samples are generated --- and not selected --- from the original set.
+In other words, prototype generation techniques will reduce the number of samples in the targeted classes but the remaining samples are generated --- and not selected --- from the original set.